How to Make Chicken Adobo With Potatoes

 Chicken adobo Recipe

-- 1 whole chicken, cut into pieces as you like
+- 1 whole chicken or chicken pieces, cut into pieces as you like

-- 4 or 5 pieces garlic, flattened and skin off
+- 4 or more pieces garlic cloves, flattened and skin off

 - 10 pieces or more black peppercorns, left as whole